FREQUENTLY ASKED QUESTIONS

 When is it coming out?

-We're optimistically hoping to launch our crowdfunding campaign around mid-2019, with shipping in late 2019 or early 2020.
+We're optimistically hoping to launch our crowdfunding campaign around late summer of 2019, with shipping in very late 2019 or early 2020.
 It will very much depend on how the next few months go.

 Will I be able to use two at the same time?